riasinha/GeneratingMusicRecommendations/README.md

 ### Ria Sinha
 ### Capstone Java Final Project

 In this project, I will implement a KNN clustering algorithm to group together different songs based on similar audio features.
-A user can input a list of songs and the model will then recommend similar songs by computing the cosine distance between each of the vectorized features.
+A user can input a list of songs and the model will then recommend similar songs by computing the cosine distance between each of the vectorized features. <br />

 How to:
-- **Run Code**: Call the recommend_songs(song_list, spotify_data, n_songs=10) function
+- **Run Code**: Call the recommend_songs(song_list, spotify_data, n_songs=10) function <br />
 """ Returns a list of recommended songs that are similar to the inputted songs

     Parameters: